SumoLogic/sumologic-documentation/docs/integrations/web-servers/heroku.md

 You can also run ```heroku drains``` or ```heroku drains --json``` command in your app directory to find the name of an existing Sumo Logic add-on of an app which can be attached to a new app.
 :::

-You can now access Sumo Logic.
-Run the following command in your app directory:
+3. Run the following command in your app directory to access Sumo Logic.
 ```
 $ heroku addons:open sumologic
 Opening sumologic for sharp-mountain-4005